 - Oracle Enterprise Edition (BYOL) can use TDE only if the Advanced Security Option is licensed.

-Oracle Database services on other clouds
+Oracle Database on Azure/Google Cloud

 - Exadata infrastructure is co-located in Azure datacentres.